mouseless/learn-nuxt/README.md

 You can give the head of your page by default.
 You can find an example in `.theme/nuxt.config.ts`.

+To see this metadata, view source of this page.

 ### Using `useHead()`

 To update the metas with `useHead()` you can access the head content from your `.vue` files.

 Demo is at [/demo/open-graph](/demo/open-graph)

 To see the changes, go to [/demo/open-graph](/demo/open-graph) and view the source code

 ## Preprocessing Markdown Files